guettli/programming-guidelines/README.md

 I don't see why a special library for creating test data is needed.
 Random data leads to flaky tests.

+If you need four different users for testing some code, then use "Test User 1", "Test User 2", "Test User 3", "Test User 4".
+This way it is far easier to debug a test which works on your machine, but fails in CI.
+If you use random data, then this is much harder.
+Imagine in CI a mail gets send to only three users, although four users should get an email.
+If you use random data you can't differentiate between the users.
+If you use the above boring naming scheme, then you can distinguish between the users.
+You don't need names like "Alice" or "Bob".

+This guideline is about writing tests.
+If you create demo-systems, then it is the same: Don't use random data.
+The output should repeatable.
+Although for a demo-system you usualy want nice names.

 If you use an ORM in your production code, then use the ORM to create your test data.